SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Quickstart.md

 - You can use material overrrides to also specify a specific material for a single edge
 - For example, Checking Render and choosing the "Rock" Edge Material will cause the edge to render as rocks, even though the NormalRange configuration would otherwise have it render as grass

+## Multiple Textures
+- If more than one texture is specified for an Edge Material, you can specify which texture should be used
+- Enter Point Edit mode, mouseover a point, and scroll up or down to change the texture index

+# Anchoring Nodes to the Shape
+- To anchor nodes directly to the SmartShape2D node, use SmartSahpeAnchor2D
+- You can then make nodes children to the anchor